dueuno-projects/spring-app-template/README.md

 ## Create a new app
 To create a new app from this template:

-1. Find/replace the string `myspringapp` in all project files with a name of your choice
+1. Find/replace the string `springapp` in all project files with a name of your choice
-2. Rename the `myspringapp` package with a name of your choice
+2. Rename the `springapp` package with a name of your choice

 ## Edit this README
 Markdown Cheat Sheet: https://www.markdownguide.org/cheat-sheet/